brienjl/presentations-and-talks/scrum-the-weird-parts/outline.md

 ## My Story -- How we improved Quality and reduced WIP

-// todo
+Problem > Retro > to Solved

 - lessons
   - if it hurts, do it more
   - elevate your constraints
-  - If you can't describe the process, don't try to automate it.
+  - If you and everyone else can't describe the process the same, don't try to automate it.
   - teams must invest in a good CI/CD pipeline

 ## Story Points and Forecasting

 - relative vs absolute estimation: what's the difference?
 - why we should use it
+- what goe son the backlog?
+Artifacts: features, defects, technical debt, risks
 - burn ups
   - fixed scope, variable time
-  - fixed time, variable scope
+  - fixed time, variable sc ope
   - always reduce scope to hit a date (because time is one resource we can spende and never get back)
 - signs of maturity: teams stop estimating and focus more on controlling WIP